 How do I join the GME Pathways?

-Residents and fellows should first consult with their program director or program-track director for approval to enroll in the GME Pathways.
+- Residents and fellows should first consult with their program director or program-track director for approval to enroll in the GME Pathways.
 Residents and fellows should also carefully review the different components of each pathway to select the one that best aligns with their academic interests to gain the best training and mentorship opportunities.
 Residents and fellows are encourage to submit an application for their selected GME Pathway as early as possible to reserve their seat.

 What are some benefits for joining the GME Pathways?

 - All pathways provide courses that will strengthen trainees in their chosen field of study and provide skills and knowledge in their distinctive work.

 - Learners are also able to connect with a community of practice that will provide opportunities for scholarship and assist learners in producing a mentored project on a wide variety of topics and formats.

 - Learners can also complete a legacy project (workshop, manuscript, implementation, policy analysis) that brings the benefits of innovation to a broader community.